thakurrahul99/Cropsense-ai/README.md

 ### 💡 Key Innovation

-> **CropSense converts individual crop observations into actionable regional agricultural intelligence.**
+> **AgriSense converts individual crop observations into actionable regional agricultural intelligence.**

 This enables a shift from: